trinaisartsy/github.io/_art/2018-11-12-t-shirt-bags-rainbow-skulls.md

 These bags were made from second-hand T-shirts that have been given a brand new life.
 One benefit of using T-shirt textiles for the body of the bag is that the fabric has an incredible amount of stretch to it - enough to carry a substantial amount of items, much larger than the initial size of the bag itself.

-Some minor defects (stitching irregularities) should be expected.
-This bag is imperfect on purpose!
+**Some minor defects (stitching irregularities) should be expected.
+This bag is intentionally made in a "distressed" style.**